annhmartin/Programming/README.md

 # Programming

+## Need to have for next week

+Where will we build the code?

+Start some general coding in the project

 ## Things we need to do/figure out
 Where do we want to run the code?
 Maybe each on our local machines?